victorvicto/myMiniCP/userguide/source/minicp.rst

 The ``restore`` method is the one that is called when ``pop`` is executed on the context to restore the state.
-A :javaref:`minicp.reversible.ReversibleContext` internally contains two stacks:
+A :javaref:`minicp.reversible.State` internally contains two stacks:

 * ``trail`` that stacks  ``TrailEntry`` objects making it possible to restore the state.
 * ``trailLimit`` that stacks the current size of ``trail`` when a ``push`` operation occurs.
 This allows to delimit the number ``TrailEntry`` that need to be restored whenever a pop operation is executed.